CobaltIII/Interpreter-for-C/README.md

 # Interpreter for a C type language called Monkey

 ![image](https://github.com/user-attachments/assets/93a7dda7-b8a2-4029-bb27-24170469007e)
+(credits - Robert Nystrom)

+> Implementing a language is a real test of programming skill.
+The code is complex and performance critical.
+You must master recursion, dynamic arrays, trees, graphs, and hash tables. - Robert Nystrom

 This project is a simple interpreter that implements the basics of a limited C-like language.
-It serves as an educational tool to understand how interpreters work and to experiment with fundamental programming language concepts.
+It uses Pratt-Parsing to be able to evaluate expressions using Top Down Operator Precedence instead of context free grammar or Backus Naur Form.
+This helps us form ast trees to evaluate the expressions with precedence efficiently.

 ## Features